-How Much Can You Save Annually with Tax-Loss Harvesting?
+How Much Can You Save With Tax Loss Harvesting?
+Numbers by Portfolio Size

 The most common question about tax loss harvesting is the simplest one: how much does it actually save?
 The answer is not a single number.
 It depends on the size of your portfolio, your marginal tax rate, how volatile your holdings are, and — most importantly — how systematically the strategy is executed.
 But the ranges are real, the math is straightforward, and for most investors with meaningful taxable accounts, the savings are large enough to matter significantly over time.